 Yes.
-A criminal record expungement will result in the mandatory destruction of the records related to your criminal or juvenile case.
-Without an expungement, your records would be maintained in various law enforcement offices and court agencies.
-In addition, your adult criminal record would remain accessible through a public access court website.
+A criminal record expungement will result in the mandatory destruction of the records related to your criminal files.
+Otherwise, law enforcement offices and court agencies would maintain those records.
+In addition, your adult criminal history would remain accessible through a public access court website without expungement.

-- Effectively removes your criminal record from employment and background searches
+- Removes your criminal record from employment and background searches

-- Removes potential adverse effect of your record in adoption proceedings
+- Eliminates the adverse effect of your criminal history in adoption proceedings

-- Increases eligibility for professional licensure and certification
+- Increases your eligibility for professional licensure and certification

-- May increase your earning potential and ability to be promoted at your job
+- Can increase your earning potential and ability to be promoted at work

 - May enable you to restore your gun rights

-- Prevents your criminal record from adversely affecting your housing opportunities
+- Prevents your criminal record from negatively affecting your housing opportunities

 - Provides personal satisfaction that your reputation has been restored